RobsonCardozo/JS-Calculator/README.md

 # JS-Calculator
-Calculator in JavaScript with Html buttons
+# Calculator in JavaScript
+# Google imitation that redirects to guess where?
+Google...
+# For Google-homepage/the_odin_project: https://www.theodinproject.com
+# Author: Robson Cardozo